oss-slu/oss.slu.github.io/docs/about/playbook.md

 3. **Retaining Volunteers:** We've had difficulty keeping external developers interested; they typically join by resolving one 'good first issue' and then we never hear back from them.
 Better engagement with external developers could help overcome this challenge.

 #### Success Metrics
-1. Number of issues (across all projects) resolved by external developers.
+1. Number of issues resolved by external developers.
 2. Number of issues resolved per external developer.

 ### 4. Community Training